Table of Contents

 Terror?
 0 returns a value less than 0.1 mK.

 The actual I2C implementation of the Pump Diode boards has been left to the user, but in general it is at this time that the pump diode boards should be powered on and temperature stabilized.
 Do not supply current to the diodes themselves until their temperature has stabilized.
-If connections have not been made already, ensure that the OSC Out (Pump 1) and any EDFA Amplifiers (Pumps 2 and 3) on the Pump Diode Board have been connected to the SVS FFC Module as shown in figure 8.
+If connections have not been made already, ensure that the OSC Out (Pump 1) and any EDFA Amplifiers (Pumps 2 and 3) on the Pump Diode Board have been connected to the FFC-CM as shown in figure 8.

 Wrap this: The maximum power input for CW in is 2mW.
 Exceeding this input power may damage your system.